Near Criglersville in Madison County, Virginia — The American South (Mid-Atlantic)

 Erected by Shenandoah National Park.

 Location.
 38° 36.712′ N, 78° 21.772′ W. Marker is near Criglersville, Virginia, in Madison County.
 Marker is on Skyline Drive, on the left when traveling south.
+Located at the Stony Man Overlook, near Hughes River Gap, in Shenandoah National Park.
 Touch for map.
-Located at the Stony Man Overlook, near Hughes River Gap, in Shenandoah National Park.
 Marker is in this post office area: Syria VA 22743, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Stony Man (a few steps from this marker); Old Man in the Mountain (a few steps from this marker); Appalachian Trail High Point (approx. one mile away); Civilian Conservation Corps (approx. 1.3 miles away); Construction of the Skyline Drive (approx. 2.1 miles away); Old Rag (approx. 2.3 miles away); Civilian Conservation Camp (approx. 2.8 miles away); Shenandoah National Park (approx. 3.6 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Stony Man (a few steps from this marker); Old Man in the Mountain (a few steps from this marker); Appalachian Trail High Point (approx. one mile away); Civilian Conservation Corps (approx. 1.3 miles away); If These Walls Could Talk (approx. 1.6 miles away); Shenandoah's Centerpiece (approx. 1.7 miles away); Construction of the Skyline Drive (approx. 2.1 miles away); Old Rag (approx. 2.3 miles away).

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on November 2, 2008, by Craig Swain of Leesburg, Virginia.
-This page has been viewed 675 times since then.
+This page has been viewed 701 times since then and 3 times this year.
 Photos: 1, 2, 3. submitted on November 2, 2008, by Craig Swain of Leesburg, Virginia.